JanRII23/AtakaGallery.github.io/README.md

 # atakagallery.github.io

-This is a Odin Project attempt after finishing HTML and CSS Basics
+This is a portfolio website refer the the Documentation.pdf for further information